Staunton Country Park: History

-The house was requisitioned by the MOD in 1940 for use by HMS Vernon responsible for mine disposal and mine countermeasures.
-The estate and gardens itself ere purchased by the city of Portsmouth in June 1944 and the gardens were transferred to the parks committee in 1950.
-They were established as a Country park in 1987.
+The house was requisitioned by the MOD in 1941 for use by HMS Vernon responsible for mine disposal and mine countermeasures.
+Following the war in June 1944 Portsmouth City Council (PCC) purchased the house, estate, and gardens along with the portion previously sold in order to create the new housing estate of Leigh Park.
+With the gardens subsequently transferred to the parks committee in 1950 the farm and park started to take on its current function.
+Unfortunately following the MOD's exit in 1956 and unable to find a suitable use for Stone's House, by 1959 PCC had no option but to have it demolished.

-Following the MOD's exit in 1956 and unable to find a suitable use, PCC had no option but to have Stone's house demolished in 1959.
-While both Staunton's and Stone's house no longer exist the Gothic Library from Staunton's house and the Coachhouse & Stables from Stone's still remain.
+What remained of the estate was eventually transferred to Hampshire County Council and established as a Country park in 1987.
+Following several attempts in the late 1990s and early 2000s in 2017 the park received lottery funding to revitalise the park, reinstate the landscape, carry out conservation work on its follies, and construct a visitor centre within the park's old Coach House.
+Reinstating some of the former glory while both Staunton's and Stone's house no longer exist the Gothic Library from Staunton's Regency house and the Coachhouse & Stables from Stone's Gothic Mansion still remain.
+Used by people of all ages from places far and wide Staunton Country Park has hosted Havant parkrun since 16 June 2012.

-Staunton Country Park has hosted Havant parkrun since 16 June 2012.
-In 2017 the park received lottery funding to carry out conservation work on its follies and construct a visitor center within the park's old Coach House.